You may have noticed that dreadlocks require a completely different product-line than you were used to when you had loose hair.

 I understand that we live in a world where technology is advancing rapidly and even though grocery stores carry thousands of hair products there’s nothing suitable in there for us- I find that ironic too.
 But don’t be discouraged.

-By the end of this blog, you’ll have enough information to make wiser decisions when buying products for your hair and even the confidence to create your own products at home!
+By the end of this article, you’ll have enough information to make wiser decisions when buying products for your hair and even the confidence to create your own products at home!

 Why do you need to put natural products in your hair?